-- 1. Name of the faculty member. - 2.
+- Name of the faculty member. - 2.
 Statement of facts and nature of the formal complaint. - 3.
 Date(s) of the incident(s). - 4.
 Resolution being sought by the student(s). - 5.
 Name of the student(s) filing the formal written complaint. - 6.
 Signature of the students(s) and the date submitted.

 The student must submit the formal written complaint to the faculty member's Division Chair.
 The faculty member's supervisor will have ten (10) College working days from the receipt of the formal written complaint to work with all parties to achieve a resolution unless the faculty member is not available due to semester break and vacations.
-In those situations, the ten (10) days allowed for resolution will start and stop based on faculty contracts.